 In connection with the area of mutual interest agreement, we, Gulfport and Windsor Energy Group, L.L.C., or Energy Group, an entity controlled by Wexford, as the operator, entered into a joint development agreement, effective as of November 1, 2007, pursuant to which we and Gulfport agreed to develop certain jointly-held oil and gas leases in the Permian Basin and Energy Group agreed to act as the operator under the terms of a joint operating agreement, effective as of November 1, 2007.
 In the event either we or Gulfport had a majority interest in a prospect (as defined in the development agreement), the majority party could designate the operator of its choice.
 We and Gulfport agreed to designate Energy Group as the operator with respect to the contract area as provided in the joint operating agreement.
-As operator of these properties, Energy Group was responsible for the daily operations, monthly operation billings and monthly revenue disbursements for the properties in which we held an interest.
-Effective February 26, 2010, the agreement with Energy Group was terminated and we became the operator of these properties.
+As operator of these properties, Energy Group was responsible for the daily operations, monthly operation billings and monthly revenue disbursements for the properties.
 For the year ended December 31, 2010, Energy Group billed us approximately \$4.4 million and at December 31, 2010 we owed Energy Group approximately \$0.07 million for these services.
 Upon becoming operator effective February 26, 2010, we began providing joint interest billing services.
-For the years ended December 31, 2012, 2011 and 2010, we billed Gulfport \$46.4 million, \$56.7 million and \$32.4 million, respectively, and we billed an entity controlled by Wexford \$2.0 million, \$5.3 million and \$8.8 million, respectively, for such services.
+For the years ended December 31, 2012, 2011 and 2010, we billed Gulfport \$46.4 million, \$56.7 million and \$32.4 million, respectively, and we billed an entity controlled by Wexford \$2.0 million and \$5.6 million, respectively, for such services.
 At December 31, 2012, 2011 and 2010, Gulfport owed us \$0.7 million, \$8.6 million and \$5.6 million, respectively, and the Wexford controlled entity owed us zero, \$0.4 million and zero, respectively.
-Our joint development agreement with Gulfport was terminated in October 2012 upon Gulfport's contribution to us of its oil and gas properties located in the Permian
+Our joint development agreement with Gulfport was terminated in October 2012 upon Gulfport's contribution to us of its oil and gas properties located in the Permian Basin.